-Polish 'LGBT-free' town weighs risk of losing EU funds
+Polish 'LGBT-Free' town weighs risk of losing EU funds

 In the run-up to last Sunday's presidential election, the incumbent Andrzej Duda, allied with PiS, pledged to ensure gay couples would not be able to adopt children and to prevent education about gay rights in public schools.

-He won a second five-year term with a margin of 51% against a liberal challenger, amid mounting polarisation in Poland over the role religious values should play in public life.
+He won a second five-year term with a margin of 51 percent against a liberal challenger, amid mounting polarization in Poland over the role religious values should play in public life.

 PiS and Duda have long disagreed with Europe over Warsaw's adherence to democratic norms, and the issue was on the agenda at a European Union summit which started in Brussels on Friday.